 Contrary to prevailing notions about plans, your plan isn’t—in fact, it shouldn’t be—etched in stone.
 It’s not one path from here to there because you cannot rely on things remaining the same.
 Market forces change.
 Companies change.
 Industries change.
 And most importantly, you change.

 Think of your plan as a route map toward the career horizon that you’re aiming for.
 It will help you stay grounded when your company or industry makes sharp turns.

-While we cannot predict the future, we can plan for it.
-And I hope you’ll join me in Plan Your Pivot in 5 Days.
+While we cannot predict the future, we can certainly prepare for it.